 Oracle provides you with a cost estimator to help you figure out your monthly usage and costs for Oracle’s Infrastructure and Platform Cloud (Oracle IaaS/PaaS) services before you commit to an amount.

 You can start using Oracle Cloud with no up-front cost.
 Oracle will bill you for the services and resources you use.
 For the purpose of planning, use the results from the Cost Estimator to estimate how much you are likely to be charged for usage each month.

-- Go to the Oracle Cloud website.
+- Go to the Cost Estimator page on the Oracle Cloud website.

 - Select a category of cloud services such as Infrastructure or Data Management from the list on the left side of the page.

 The cost estimator displays a set of packages, which represent the services and resources that are typically required to support the selected service category.
 To see all the packages of the selected service category, scroll to the right.